Skip to content

 Circuit Breaker Behaviour

-1. Failure Threshold: 3 failures (health checker) or 5 failures (Olla proxy engine)
+1. Failure Threshold: 3 consecutive failures (health checker) or 5 consecutive transport failures (Olla proxy engine)

 2. Open Duration: Circuit stays open for 30 seconds